HVAC Guides

 Best thermostat settings summer by situation

-When you are home during the day
+When you’re home during the day

 A setting around 76 to 78 is a practical target for many households.
 If direct sun hits the house hard in the afternoon, fans and closed blinds can help you stay comfortable without driving the thermostat lower.